apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Health officials grapple with deadly mystery ‘Disease X’ in Congo**
+**As Notre-Dame reopens, Macron stands in ashes of French political edifice**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/12/06/congo-mystery-flu-disease-x-illness/).
+You can read more about it [here](https://www.reuters.com/world/europe/notre-dame-reopens-macron-stands-ashes-french-political-edifice-2024-12-06/).

 ## Requirements
 - Python 3.8